mattbierner/code2020/_posts/2020-08-22-convert-to-async-action-for-javascript-and-typescript.md

   standard: https://i.ytimg.com/vi/jhlnna0BTHs/sddefault.jpg
 ---

-Use the 'Covert to async' action to convert promise chains to async+await in JavaScript and TypeScript code.
+Use the `Covert to async` action to convert promise chains to async+await in JavaScript and TypeScript code.

-Use the `Convert all to async' action to automatically convert every function in a file.
+Use the `Convert all to async` action to automatically convert every function in a file.